holtgrewe/tracdox/trac-sphinx/source/Tutorial/IndexIterators.rst

 	Its constructor expects the index and optionally a minimum MUM length as a second parameter.
 	The set of all MUMs can be represented by a subset of suffix tree nodes.
 	The iterator will halt in every node that is a MUM of the minimum length.
-	The corresponding match is the node's seqan:Function.representative.
+	The corresponding match is the node's :dox:`VSTreeIterator#representative`.

 	.. includefrags:: core/demos/tutorial/index/index_assignment2.cpp
 	   :fragment: iteration